awslabs/generative-ai-cdk-constructs/apidocs/namespaces/bedrock/classes/ApplicationInferenceProfile.md

 > **grantProfileUsage**(`grantee`): `Grant`

-Grants appropriate permissions to use the cross-region inference profile.
+Grants appropriate permissions to use the application inference profile (AIP).
-Does not grant permissions to use the model in the profile.
+Does not grant permissions to use the model/cross-region profile in the AIP.

 #### Parameters